Bhojpuri language

-It is also a minority language in Fiji, Mauritius, Suriname and historically primarily in the Natal province of South Africa.
-Fiji Hindi, an official language of Fiji, is a dialect of Bhojpuri spoken by the Indo-Fijians.
-Caribbean Hindustani is spoken by the Indo-Caribbean people in Guyana, Suriname, Jamaica and Trinidad and Tobago.
+It is also a minority language in Fiji, Mauritius, and historically primarily in the Natal province of South Africa.
+Fiji Hindi, an official language of Fiji, is a variant of Awadhi and Bhojpuri spoken by the Indo-Fijians.
+Caribbean Hindustani, another language influenced by Awadhi and Bhojpuri is spoken by the Indo-Caribbean people in Guyana, Suriname, Jamaica and Trinidad and Tobago.
 In Mauritius, it is recognised by the government and taught in university as well.

-Bhojpuri language is listed as potentially vulnerable in the UNESCO World Atlas of Languages.
+Bhojpuri is listed as a potentially vulnerable language in the UNESCO World Atlas of Languages.

 Name

 The oldest presence of the word "Bhojpuri" is found as Bodjpooria in 1789 in the translator's preface of a book titled A Translation of the Sëir Mutaqherin, which is a translation of a Persian book written in 1780 by Ghulam Hussain Khan.
 The paragraph in which reads:

 "Don't make so much noise" said of them in his Bhojpooria idiom, "we go to-day with the Frenghees, but we all are servant to Chëyt Singh, and may come back tomorrow with him and then question will not be about your roots, but about your wives and daughters."